 Let’s put this in context.

 Imagine a hypothetical soap company called Suds and two hypothetical customer journeys.
-The first customer is watching Fire TV, a media player that turns any TV into a smart TV, when they see a commercial for Suds' “Surf and Sea” soap for men.
-They are out of soap and love surfing, so pause Fire TV and open the Amazon mobile app, typing “surf soap” into the search bar.
+The first customer is watching Fire TV, a media player that turns any TV into a smart TV, when they see a commercial for Suds’ “Surf and Sea” soap for men.
+They are out of soap and love surfing, so pause Fire TV and open the Amazon mobile app, typing “surf soap” into the discovery bar.
 They click on Suds’ Sponsored Products ad and start reading reviews, but get distracted when their friend calls to ask about surfing this weekend.
 They pause Fire TV to take the call.
 After they hang up, they notice clouds outside the window, so they check their favorite weather website and are relieved to see sunny skies forecasted for the weekend.
-They then notice a Sponsored Display ad for Suds' “Surf and sea” soap on the weather page and remember why they pulled out their phone in the first place.
+They then notice a Sponsored Display ad for Suds’ “Surf and Sea” soap on the weather page and remember why they pulled out their phone in the first place.
 The ad brings them back to the Suds “Surf and Sea” product detail page.
 They are embarrassed about having come so close to running out of soap and want to ensure it doesn’t happen again, so they click “Subscribe & Save” and return to watching Fire TV.

 This shopper’s path to purchase is representative of today’s purchasing journey in three ways.

 - It’s fast.
 When the commercial starts, they’re not yet aware of Suds.
 By the end of the commercial, they’re a repeat customer (assuming they continue their subscription).